What is covered by the Guarantee Fund?

 In the event of a non-life insurer’s bankruptcy, the Fund will cover claims reported by the following:

-- Policyholders with private insurances (typically consumer insurances such as third-party motor liability insurance, home and personal protection insurance, houseowner’s insurance, second home insurance, accident insurance or similar private insurances)
+- Policyholders with private insurances (typically consumer Insurances as motor liability insurance, home and personal protection insurance, houseowner’s insurance, second home insurance, accident insurance or similar private insurances)

 - third parties insured against personal injury or damage to property under motor liability policies (regardless of whether they have been taken out for commercial purposes)